johnfmorton/Pic-Puller-for-Instagram-LITE---Craft/README.md

 # Welcome to Pic Puller for Craft.

+Update: This Plug-in will no longer work because the Instagram API has removed access to the *popular* image feed.

 Take a look at documentation, PPfC_docs_v1.md, which should be next to this file in the directory.

 See the plug in in action here: